Lunar deity: Moon in religion and mythology

-Archaeologist Hugo Winckler and Historian Philip K. Hitti consider Allah as a Moon Deity in pre-Islamic Arabian Religion before Islam, many Arab tribes practiced polytheism.
-They worshipped deities connected to the sun, stars, and moon.
-Among these gods were Hubal, al-Lāt, al-‘Uzzā, and Manāt, as well as astral deities.
-The moon played a central role in Arabian religion and calendars, so some historians connect early Arab worship with lunar traditions.The name “Allah” comes from al-Ilāh, meaning “The God” (the supreme god).
-Allah was originally linked with a moon deity, partly because Arab tribes often used the crescent moon as a religious and timekeeping symbol.Most academic research stresses that Allah was understood as a high creator god, not just a lunar spirit.The crescent moon and star is widely seen as a symbol of Islam. adding belief that Allah is a “moon god.”
-Historically, the crescent was a Byzantine and Near Eastern symbol adopted centuries after Islam’s beginning, not originally Islamic.

-In the Manichean religion, Jesus Christ was worshipped as a lunar deity, often being called the King of the Moon, or simply Jesus the Moon.
+In the Manichean religion, Jesus Christ was worshipped as a lunar deity, often being called the "King of the Moon", or simply "Jesus the Moon".

 Many cultures are oriented chronologically by the Moon, as opposed to the Sun.
 The Hindu calendar maintains the integrity of the lunar month and the moon god Chandra has religious significance during many Hindu festivals (e.g. Karwa Chauth, Sankashti Chaturthi, and during eclipses).
 Ancient Germanic tribes and the peoples they were in contact with, such as the Baltic Finnic peoples, were also known to have a lunar calendar.
 Calendars such as the Runic calendar fixing the beginning of the year at the first full moon after winter solstice.

 The Moon features prominently in art and literature, often with a purported influence on human affairs.